-Choosing a PM Methodology is like choosing which recipe to follow when baking chocolate chip cookies.
+Choosing a project management methodology is like choosing which recipe to follow when baking chocolate chip cookies.
 One recipe might use room-temperature butter while another recommends melted margarine, or call for dark chocolate instead of semi-sweet chips.
 Each recipe gives you delicious cookies, but the steps, ingredients and techniques are all a little different to suit your tastebuds.
 You should pick your PM methodology based on your available ingredients: project constraints, timeline, tools, and people.

 Read through this list of common project management methodologies and see if they sound like they fit your project or organization.
 We include brief descriptions, pros, and cons for each, and if one captures your attention, we definitely encourage further research.